NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 Okay . . . let's try: `ubuntu with AND "3.10" AND "kernel"`

 Wow.
-That's interesting.
+Thats interesting.
 Nothing is here.
 This feels like I'm doing something wrong.
-As a user, I'm scared of downloading the wrong type of toolflow, since "the toolflow is very sensitive to mis-matching software versions."
+As a user, Im scared of downloading the wrong type of toolflow, since "the toolflow is very sensitive to mis-matching software versions."
 It would be great if there was a table comparing RHEL releases to Ubuntu.

 Someone says it in plaintext [in this Reddit post](https://www.reddit.com/r/linux/comments/1hhl3z/ubuntu_1310_is_now_based_on_the_latest_stable/).

-Well, that doesn't match with anything on the table.
+Well, that doesnt match with anything on the table.

 [Reads the table more closely]

 Oh.
-We're probably running something equivalent to Ubuntu 20.04, since that's the only *other* choice listed.
+Were probably running something equivalent to Ubuntu 20.04, since thats the only *other* choice listed.

 Okay.